trevordevore/levure/framework/helpers/broadcaster/README.md

 # broadcaster

 The `Broadcaster` helper adds messaging APIs to your application.
 Objects within an aplication can register to be notified when certain events within the application occur.
 When an event of a certain kind is broadcast then all listeners are notified.
+There are two reasons you might want to use the Broadcaster helepr in your application:

+- So the broadcaster doesn't need to know in advance who the listeners are.
+- So multiple objects can respond to a message that is being broadcast.

 ## Contents